Free Initial Site Survey

 Emergency Lighting Systems

-Risk must be carried out for business establishments, care homes, hotels, schools, public building amongst others.
-In every case, there will be a requirement for adequate emergency lighting to be installed and routinely tested.
+Risk assessments must be carried out for commercial buildings including business establishments, care homes, hotels, schools, public building and many more.
+In every case, there will be a requirement for an adequate commercial emergency lighting installation to be implemented and routinely tested.

 Emergency lighting is essential for facilitating safe evacuation during dangerous incidents, ultimately helping save lives.
 It is crucial that the emergency lighting products used are manufactured to a high quality, using the best components.
 European standards, such as EN60598.2.22, set the criteria, but many products on the market today fail to meet these vital safety and performance requirements.